Don’t spend all your time in the city! Enjoy the best day trips from Toronto in our ultimate travel guide!

 The beach stretches on for miles and so there’s tons of space for a game of frisbee, a little privacy and even kite flying, which is really fun on a windy day.

-There’s karaoke on Tuesday evenings, open-air movies on Wednesday and just a cool and relaxed place to hang out after a day on the beach.
+There’s karaoke on Tuesday evenings, open-air movies on Wednesdays and just a cool and relaxed place to hang out after a day on the beach.

 Head out to the Nottawasaga River for a day out on the water.